Trump said soybean prices have gone up. They're near decade-lows.

 "At this juncture of deepening trade tensions, it is unlikely that private traders in China would seek to buy US origin soybeans," JPMorgan analysts said in a recent research note.

 In July, the Trump administration unveiled $12 billion in emergency aid to farmers who risked suffering financial losses from its trade policies.
-Soybean farmers are poised to get a large portion of the aid from the controversial plan.
+Soybean farmers are poised to get a large portion of benefits from the controversial plan.

 "The soybean is not just some small thing in the background," Torsten Sløk, chief international economist at Deutsche Bank, said.